 Your accommodation options near uni are vast.
 Living with other students away from home puts you in the close proximity of a whole lot of new people.
 You’ll learn to be independent, to mingle with a diverse range of people, and to feel a part of and contribute to a community.

 Finally, be kind to yourself and know that making friends makes you vulnerable and can take time.
 If you feel weighed down, come have a chat with our friendly and supportive counsellors.
-Our Counselling and Psychological Services have helped many students in your position, and there are workshops all year round to skill yourself up.
+Our Student Counselling Services have helped many students in your position, and there are resources and workshops all year round to skill yourself up.